Budapestby VisitCity Guides

 Classes range from €50-100 with all equipment and ingredients included

-Tips for Getting the Most from Your Experience
+Getting the Most Out of Your Experience

 Group of people enjoying a meal together at a dining table with shared dishes